 The first reported victim of the flour-based E. coli strain was sickened in December of 2015, though the outbreak wasn’t linked to General Mills products until much later.
 Since December, 42 individuals have developed cases of E. coli food poisoning linked to the General Mills flours, with eleven of those requiring hospitalization.
 Public health officials conducted testing on the foods in the homes of victims in Arizona, Oklahoma, and Colorado, and found that the same genetic strain of E. coli that had made victims ill nationwide could be found in the Gold Medal flours in those victims’ homes.
 The contaminated flour was widely distributed, and has been linked to E. coli cases in 21 states, including New York.
 E. coli can have extremely serious health consequences for victims, including causing a type of kidney failure, and even death.
 However, neither effect has yet been reported in conjunction with the strain that has so far been found in the General Mills flour products.

-If you or a loved one have been injured or sickened by a dangerous or defective product, seek the compensation you deserve for your medical expenses, lost work, and pain and suffering by contacting the dedicated and knowledgeable New York personal injury lawyers at Ingber & Provost for a consultation on your case, at 845-733-2720, with offices in Bloomingburg, Poughkeepsie, and Pine Bush.
+If you or a loved one have been injured or sickened by a dangerous or defective product, seek the compensation you deserve for your medical expenses, lost work, and pain and suffering by contacting the dedicated and knowledgeable New York personal injury lawyers at Ingber & Provost for a consultation on your case, at 845-733-2720, with offices in Bloomingburg, Poughkeepsie, and Melville.